Q: What ages do you teach?

 Q: So, who were some of your students?

 A: Joe Tomino and Eric Beach are two high profile former students.
-Other students have become school music educators, church musicians, and everyday citizens who aren’t in music professionally, but took their music experiences forward with them into diverse careers and lives.
+Other students have become school music educators, cruise ship and touring show band drummers, church musicians, music therapists and everyday citizens who aren’t in music professionally, but took their music experiences forward with them into diverse careers and lives.